events in the maloca

 maloca :

-taking COP30 to every part of the globe
+bringing COP30 to all parts of the globe

-Originally, malocas are types of communal dwellings used by some Indigenous peoples of the Amazon region.
-Malocas can have different styles, sizes, and social functions, serving as homes and/or places for community gatherings, knowledge transmission, and rituals.
-Among the Marubo , for example, the maloca is constructed with joints and ties and serves as a place to sleep, prepare food, receive visitors, chant, and assist the shaman.
+Originally, maloca are types of communal dwellings used by some indigenous peoples of the Amazon region. maloca can have different styles, sizes, and even social functions, being used as housing and/or places for community interaction, transmission of knowledge, or even to house rituals.
+Among the Marubo , for example, the maloca is made with interlocking joints and serves as a place to sleep, prepare food, receive visitors, chant, and assist the shaman.

 Learn more about the maloca

-In addition to hosting customizable immersive environments for presentations on global climate change, Maloca enables participants to interact with each other before, during, and after events.
-The videos below demonstrate how the platform works and highlight its main features:
+In addition to providing customizable immersive environments for presentations on global climate change, Maloca offers the advantage of allowing participants to interact with each other before, during, or after events.
+The videos below demonstrate how the platform works, highlighting its main features:

 Maloca prototype was opened for testing at COP 29 in Baku (video below) .
 Even without mass dissemination, the virtual environments have already received more than 1,200 visitors.
 In March 2025, we held the first Maloca , in which more than 1,500 students from public schools across 3 continents (South America, Africa, and Europe) participated.
 The event was held in 4 languages – French, Portuguese, English, and Spanish – allowing interaction among the young people, represented by avatars within the Maloca Maloca .